Koenighain27/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-Alright, welcome to the tutorial!
+Welcome to the tutorial!
 To start, we'll need to create a virtual machine using Microsoft Azure.
 Feel free to name the VM anything you want, as long as it makes sense to you.
 The VM should be running Windows 10 and have at least 2-4 vcpus so that the VM will run smoothly.
 <p>
 <img src="https://imgur.com/O2lgWbL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>